prnthh/react-three-game/README.md

 ## Runtime Mutation

-When you need to change the live world, use the `Scene` API from `PrefabEditorRef`.
+Use the `Scene` API from `PrefabEditorRef` for authored state changes that should stay in prefab data.

 ```tsx
 import { useEffect, useRef } from "react";